 - 1. A channel calibration shall be made for the CAM and the AM at least annually. - 2.
-A channel test shall be made for the CAM and the AM at least weekly.
+A channel test shall be made for the CAM and the AM at least weekly. - 3.
+The environmental monitors shall be changed at least semi-annually.

-These specifications ensure that the named equipment can perform the required functions when the reactor is operating and that deterioration of the instruments will be detected in a timely manner.
+These specifications ensure that the named equipment can perform the required functions when the reactor is operating and that deterioration of the instruments shall be detected in a timely manner.
 Experience with these instruments has shown that the surveillance intervals are adequate to provide the required assurance.